nccgroup/phantap/README.md

 * The network port  will stay up, switch side, when the victim device is disconnected/shutdown.
 * There is no re-configuration of PhanTap, so we might use an IP that has been reattributed to another device (roadmap DHCP).
 * Some traffic is blocked by the Linux bridge (STP/Pause frames/LACP).
-* You cannot talk to the victim machine, as you use its IP.

 ## Roadmap :